 She had the good fortune of being placed with the Midwives of New Jersey as a midwifery student, where she instantly recognized something special about how the group supported women in their birth choices and experiences.
 She graduated from Georgetown University’s midwifery program in 2016 and joined the midwives in practice.

 Lori enjoys traveling, yoga, eating, antiques, and making people laugh.
-She lives in Chester, NJ with her wife, Marybeth, and two boxers, Zara and Luna.
+She and her family live in Chester.